Why Written Deals Are Better Than Verbal Ones

 People lie: When your debtor denies that a contract existed, tries to change its terms, or misrepresents the negotiated price, you have no document that establishes the truth.

-At Muller, Muller, Richmond, Harms, & Myers, P.C., our attorneys specialize in debt collection in Michigan.
+At Muller, Muller, Richmond, & Harms, P.C., our attorneys specialize in debt collection in Michigan.
 We can help you build a strategy customized to fit your business needs.
 We want to ensure you receive the best possible outcome in pursuing your case.